saberr26/Wayrec/README.md

 About Wayrec
 </h2>

-Waycast is a simple yet powerful graphical user interface for the excellent wf-recorder command-line utility.
+Wayrec is a simple yet powerful graphical user interface for the excellent wf-recorder command-line utility.
 It provides an intuitive way to capture your screen on Wayland compositors (like Sway, Hyprland, and GNOME) without needing to memorize terminal commands.

-The goal is to offer a straightforward recording experience with easy access to common options and the flexibility to configure advanced parameters when needed.

 <br>